 6. Channel your inner child!

 When dealing with children, what you don’t want is to appear too serious or too adult-like.
 Be silly, have fun and laugh a lot with them, include painting or crafting activities and silly role-play sessions.
 It helps to build rapport, and make you more approachable, which will encourage young learners to trust you and learn from you.
-Channel your inner child, it’s okay to be one of them from time to time, instead of the adult.
-Also, you may find yourself finding a more creative side of yourself.
+Channel your inner child, it’s okay to be one of them from time to time, instead of the grown-up.
+Also, you may find a more creative side of yourself.

 7. Patience and love!